Kwon Hyun-bin: 1997–2016: Early life and career beginnings

-In 2015, Kwon began his modelling career under YGKPlus, the youngest addition at the time.
+In 2015, Kwon began his modelling career under YG KPlus, the youngest addition.
 He appeared on a variety of pictorials, including the May issue of GQ Korea.

 2017–present: Rising popularity, solo debut and acting

 In April 2017, Kwon appeared on the second installment of Mnet survival program Produce 101.
 He finished by overall placing 22nd and soon was offered to join project boy group JBJ, consisting of contestants chosen by the viewers.
 In October 2017, JBJ debuted with their first extended play Fantasy.
 After seven months, the group's contract came to an end in April 2018.
 In midst of promotions with JBJ, Kwon appeared on JTBC reality program Live a Good Life alongside labelmates WINNER's Kim Jin-woo and Yoo Byung-jae.
 Following disbandment, Kwon became a fixed cast member of MBC variety program Dunia: Into a New World.

 On February 1, 2019, Kwon joined as a cast member on JTBC's reality show Try It alongside labelmate Yoo Byung-jae.
 On May 31, Kwon was revealed to be gearing up for a solo debut through YG Entertainment's subsidiary label YGX, followed news of the launch of YouTube channel Kwon Hyunbin Begins where footage of his album preparation, his daily life, and more would be revealed.
 Kwon made his solo debut on August 19, 2019, with self-composed lead single "Genie" under the stage name Viini.
 He began promotions with first music show appearance at MBC Show!
 Music Core on August 24.

+In March 2024, Kwon signed with new agency Ghost Studio.